What Makes Us Different?

 New Library Rules

-- Do not come to the library if you are feeling ill.
+- Do not come to the library if are feeling ill.

-- Please call to schedule your visit to the library.
+- We suggest that you call to schedule your visit to the library.

-- We encourage you to bring your own laptop computer.
+- We encourage you to bring your own laptop.

 The SSGHS Library is a non-profit 501(c)3, non-circulating reference and research library that is open to the public.
 The Library contains more than 14,000 books and items for the United States as well as many other countries.
 We are a FamilySearch Affiliate Library.
-Our card catalog is online.
+Our card catalog is online (see top of page).